Jewry Wall: Function and context

 The wall appears to have formed the long western side of a large rectangular basilica-like structure.
 The precise character and function of this building has been a matter of much debate.
 18th- and early 19th-century antiquaries tended to identify it as a Roman or British temple, sometimes said to have been dedicated to the god Janus.
 The ruin was also occasionally identified as "part of a bath".
 For much of the 19th century it was widely believed to have been a town gate, though this was suggested by neither its structure nor its location.
 This interpretation still appeared as fact in the generally authoritative Victoria County History as late as 1907.
 The prevailing view in the early 20th century was that the ruin was part of the town basilica.

 When she began her excavations in the late 1930s, Kenyon initially thought the overall site was that of the town forum (of which the basilica would have formed a part).
 Although she modified her views when she uncovered the remains of the baths, she continued to believe that the area had originally been laid out as the forum, with the Jewry Wall the west wall of the basilica, but argued that in a second phase of building, only about 20 years later, the site had been converted to public baths.
 This interpretation was abandoned when, in a series of excavations undertaken between 1961 and 1972, the true remains of the forum were firmly identified a block further east (Insula XXII).
 The Jewry Wall was then identified as the wall of the palaestra (gymnasium) of the baths complex, and this continues to be the most commonly accepted view, given in the official scheduled monument descriptions and in the interpretive material on site.

 There are still a number of unanswered questions, however, and the issue remains open.

 Jewry Wall Museum

 The Jewry Wall Museum faces the Jewry Wall ruins, and houses artefacts from Iron Age, Roman, and medieval Leicester.
 The building is Grade II listed.
 The museum is run by Leicester City Council.

-After being closed from 2017 for renovations costing nearly £17 million, the museum reopened on July 26, 2025, with a refreshed design, multimedia exhibitions, and fully immersive experiences.
+After being closed from 2017 for renovations costing nearly £17 million, the museum reopened in July 2025, with a refreshed design, multimedia exhibitions, and fully immersive experiences.